 The premium that you (the policyholder) must pay is the premium calculation basis less any discount.
-The premium that you (the policyholder) must pay can be found on the healthcare policy.
+You (the policyholder) can be granted a discount if you (the policyholder) opt for voluntary excess.
+The premium calculation basis, any discount and the premium that you (policyholder) must pay can be found on the policy.

-The premium calculation basis is shown in the Premium Appendix to these insurance conditions.
+The premium calculation basis is shown in the Premium Appendix to these policy conditions.